g2-tracking

 • SOC 2 compliance ensures a company’s security posture is at the highest level.
 Therefore, a SOC 2 report reduces the risk of a data breach, human error, or fraud and its consequences.
 Fines from a data breach can cause financial loss.
 Furthermore, the company’s name can suffer reputational damage.

-Why do you need a SOC 2 Type 1 report: the benefits
+Why You Need a SOC 2 Type 1 Report: the Benefits

 A SOC 2 Type 1 report proves to your customers and prospects that the design of your relevant controls are suitable and that you take information security seriously.